 Above the form, the headline could convey a stronger benefit.
 On it, four fields keep friction low.
-Though, by combining first and last into one “full” field, that friction could be made even lower.
+Though, by combining first and last name into one “full name” field, that friction could be made even lower.

 Over each text box, gray lettering lets prospects know what they’re supposed to type, and above the “password” field, that label is even more specific.
 Though, that “password” field doesn’t follow best practices by displaying identical bullets for each letter the prospect types.